brbisheng/Udacity_Data_Analyst/Tableau/readme.md

 When I use `Handedness` to explain `Avg` and `HR`, I find that both handed players have most stable performance: the dispersions of `Avg` and `HR` are both the least, however, this can be due to the fact that the number of both handed players is the least.

 Batting average (`Avg`) has a nonlinear positive relationship with Homerun (`HR`).
-In fact, as `Avg` increases, the variation of `HR` becomes larger and larger, this is called heteroskedastic in statistics.
+In fact, as `Avg` increases, the variation of `HR` becomes larger and larger, this is termed as heteroskedastic in statistics.

 3. Multivariate analysis